thegambler111/CoolObsVault/03_Life_experience/Startup_Business building/Things I believe about making a living as an independent maker/Things I believe about making a living as an independent maker.md

 - For me it’s Basecamp.
 - Lots of decisions feel hard for me to make for myself, but are obvious when I ask myself “what would Basecamp do?”

-# “Early access” doesn’t have to be cheaper, in fact you can easily make the argument for making it more expensive.
+# “Early access” doesn’t Have to be cheaper, in fact you can easily make the argument for making it more expensive.
 - If I wanted to early access to the unmastered recordings of a new album I was looking forward to would that be cheaper?

 # A landing page is the last step in validating an idea, not the first.